alchemy-fullstack-js-spring-2019/solo-tour-manager/LAB.md

 * `POST` `/tours/:id/stops` - add a stop to this tour
 * `DELETE` `/tours/:id/stops/:stopId` - remove a stop that got cancelled
-* `PATCH` `/tours/:id/stops/:stopId/attendance` - update a stop (after complete) with number of attendees (NOTE: this should _only_ update the attendance field of the stop, not other updates allowed)
+* `POST` `/tours/:id/stops/:stopId/attendence` - update a stop (after complete) with number of attendees (NOTE: this should _only_ update the attendence field of the stop, not other updates allowed)

 The schema structure of a stop looks like:

 path | type info
 ---|---
-location | object with lat and lon weather | object with weather conditions (see demo, choose some fields) attendance | number with min of 1
+location | object with latitude and longitude weather | object with weather conditions (see demo, choose some fields) attendence | number with min of 1

-## Wunderground Middleware
+## MetaWeather Middleware

-When adding a stop, the API takes a `lat and lon`, but needs to look up additional information. for info on getting a key, plus a request function you can use (or use as a guide to create your own).
+When adding a stop, the API takes a `latitude` and `longitude`, but needs to look up additional information.

 You need to TDD this as middleware, but keep in mind you do **not** use the actual api function to unit test the middleware.
-Check that it augments the `request.body` with the required information.
+Check that it augments the `request.body` with the required inforation.

 ## Rubric **15pts**